Frequently Asked Questions

-Complete proposals will be reviewed by the SGFC twice each semester and actionable proposals will be chosen for funding.
+Complete proposals will be reviewed by the SGFC on a rolling basis and actionable proposals will be chosen for funding.
 Awarded proposals will be required to submit progress reports and photos to the SGFC for publication on the SGFC website.
 Proposals that are thought to have good potential but insufficient support or documentation will be returned to applicants with comments and suggestions from the SGFC.
 Incomplete proposals and those that do not have actionable goals or potential will be declined with minimal comment.

 I’m sold.
 How do I contribute my part?